skogsbaer/write-your-python-program/README.md

 For the future, it is planned to check anotations dynamically, along the lines of [contracts for racket](https://users.cs.northwestern.edu/~robby/pubs/papers/ho-contracts-icfp2002.pdf).

+## Module name and current working directory

+When executing a python file with the RUN button, the current working directory is set to the directory of the file being executed.
+The `__name__` attribute is set to the value `'__wypp__'`.

 ## Bugs & Problems

 Please report them in the [issue tracker](https://github.com/skogsbaer/write-your-python-program/issues).